KevinvdBurg/xdebuginstaller/README.md

 ##Problems
-This guide is based on: https://www.jetbrains.com/help/phpstorm/2016.2/configuring-xdebug.html Maybe you can find you're answere there, otherwis check https://google.com/searuch?q=yourequestionhere
+This guide is based on: https://www.jetbrains.com/help/phpstorm/2016.2/configuring-xdebug.html Maybe you can find you're answer there, otherwis check https://google.com/searuch?q=yourequestionhere

 #Responsibility
 We are not responsible for any harm to your systems.
 If you find a bug of a incorrection please notify us.